A phase III trial to test the effectiveness of PRO2000/5

 Type of study

-The trial is funded by the UK Department for International Development and the MRC and is administered by the MRC Clinical Trials Unit and Imperial College London.
+The trial was funded by the UK Department for International Development and the MRC and administered by the MRC Clinical Trials Unit and Imperial College London.

 This trial started recruiting women in October 2005.
 Recruitment closed on the 15th of August 2008 and follow up was completed on 18th September 2009.